barrust/pyprobables/README.rst

 The documentation of is hosted on
 `readthedocs.io <http://pyprobables.readthedocs.io/en/latest/code.html#api>`__

-You can build the documentation yourself by running:
+You can build the documentation locally by running:

 ::